35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Firstly, the reviews will only cover the residential element of the development, which is less than half the floorspace, so any uplift in the value and profit of the non-residential part of the development will not be captured.
 Secondly, the amount of additional affordable housing is capped at 40% - just 5% more than the minimum required by the Southwark Plan, and 10% below both the Mayor's and Southwark's strategic affordable housing target **[^18].**

-There was one advantage of BL's 2018 preferred strategy to Southwark, that 100% of any surplus would go towards additional affordable housing, after viability was reached.
-But this benefit was lost by the time the original planning permission was awarded and the proportion of the surplus going towards affordable housing was reduced to 60%.
  It remains 60% in the amended permission, but with a different viability measure.
 The original profit hurdle for a vaible development was 16%  or profit hurdle; the original , before it can be claimed; instead of 16% GDV, it will be 15% IRR, which looks lower, but because it is a different measure (IRR instead of GDV) is **likely to require a profit of over £1bn**, before a single extra affordable home is gained **[^18i].**

 It is also very  that BL will build any affordable housing without the incentive of public funding.
 They are already receiving £51.3m for the 233 homes pledged - an average of £220k and will no doubt want as least as much for anything in addition to this **[^19]**